BrianAnt0n/OJT-Attendance-Monitoring-Using-QR-Code-Project/README.md

 - 🔑 **QR code scanning** for quick and accurate attendance logging
 - 💾 **Backend with PHP & MySQL** for storing and validating attendance records
 - 🌐 **Web demo deployment** via GitHub Pages for easy access
-- 🖥️ **Admin & trainee views** for efficient monitoring and management

 ---